For details of our local fruit farmers, see the relevant part of the Local Food Directory.

 A final point by way of introduction: veggies are mostly annuals so a farmer may change what veggies they are growing from year to year.
 Any lists, such as those included in this article, are therefore indicative only.

-There are 3 local farmers who grow a reasonably wide range of veggies:
+There are only two local farmers who regularly grow and sell a wide range of veggies:

 Kingsbury Drive Community Market.